proazad/sharesurplus/README.md

 - and if another person request for her/him food he/she can change food status or cancle request

 # Technology which used in this project
--React JS
+ - React JS
--Express JS
+ - Express JS
--MongoDB
+ - MongoDB
--Tailwind CSS
+ - Tailwind CSS